silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

+  0.5.3    03/24/2025 Changed: Changed the logic for generating the mission types Hunting and Follow.
+Changed some misspellings in the key names in the Config.ini file.
+Sorce* -> Source*
   0.5.2    03/24/2025 Fixed a bug when the EnableMissionMultiAssign option introduced in v0.5.1 was enabled (Air Groups could be duplicated in missions such as Hunting).
   0.5.1    03/23/2025 Fixed: mission type Cover was not assaigned 0.5.0    03/22/2025 New release